Samangan/reverse-alarm-clock/readme.md

 I made this tool, because I really needed it and it didn't exist.
 I use it when I want to listen to music or watch something while falling asleep.
 I find that backgroud noise helps me go to sleep, but I hate being woken up hours later when a movie, or music, etc suddenly gets very loud.
 This tool allows me to fall asleep to the content in my tab but have it close some time later once I am already asleep.

-It usually only takes me about 35 minutes to fall asleep so I set mine to 55 minutes.
-I am no longer waking up to people screaming about dying in a video game at 2 AM. :]

 ###Buidling###

 `$ git clone https://github.com/Samangan/reverse-alarm-clock.git`